williamsca/manufactured-hmda/README.md

 ### Solution: Machine Learning Classification

-We employ a **Light Gradient Boosting Machine (LightGBM)** classifier to identify manufactured home loans in historical HMDA data.
+I employ a **Light Gradient Boosting Machine (LightGBM)** classifier to identify manufactured home loans in historical HMDA data.
 The model is trained on HMDA data from 2004-2013 (when property type was reported) and validated on 2014-2017 data.

 **Key advantages of our approach:**
 - Efficient handling of categorical variables without extensive preprocessing